Skip to contents

 Each input set must be a list of data frames.
 Every data frame represents a tree and must contain exactly two columns:

-• from: The parent node (or infector).
+• from: The parent node.

-• to: The child node (or infectee).
+• to: The child node.

 make_tree is a helper function that simulates a DAG with the number of branches per node drawn from a Poisson distribution with λ\lambda = R when stochastic = TRUE